marcinwiacek/pl1/project9_gen1/readme2.md

-Welcome to the future or alternative to the mainstream in some scenarios.
+**Welcome to the future or at least alternative to the mainstream.**

 Modern hardware architectures (like X86 or ARM) are very impressive, but have some problems with security, complexity, intellectual property and/or government